Reema bint Bandar Al Saud: Public sector

-Leadership in business innovation and inclusive employment advocacy
+Inclusive employment advocacy

 Reema has gained attention on the international stage as a leader in business innovation, specifically as a champion for women in the workplace.
 She was recognized as the Most Creative Person of the year in 2014 by Fast Company for "Inviting Women into the Workforce," and was featured on the Forbes lists of the 200 Most Powerful Arab Women and Most Powerful Arab Women in Saudi Arabia lists for 2014.
 She was also recognized by Foreign Policy Magazine as a Leading Global Thinker of 2014 in their "Moguls" category for her work helping women to "integrate their personal and professional lives" by creating hospitable opportunities for women to participate in the economy.
-Sheikha Reema was listed in the 'Top 100 most powerful Arabs' from 2018 to 2021 by Gulf Business.
+Princess Reema was listed in the 'Top 100 most powerful Arabs' from 2018 to 2021 by Gulf Business.

 Reema has noted publicly that engaging women as active participants in the working economy is "evolution, not revolution," and empowering a woman with financial responsibility will encourage her to "explore more of the world for herself and become less dependent."
 She has also stated that Saudi Arabia "cannot have half of [the] population not working."

 At Harvey Nichols Riyadh, Reema was responsible for hiring more women and introducing services such as childcare available to employees with young children, providing an opportunity for mothers to continue working and also provide for their children during the workday.
 She also began a program at Harvey Nichols that provides transportation stipends to women because the Kingdom's restrictions did not allow women to drive at that time, until September 2017 when the Saudi government decided to allow women to drive.
 These efforts, coupled with economic policies lowering the barriers for women to enter the workforce, have led to the store employing dozens of women today (as opposed to 2011, when only men worked there).

 Philanthropic work

 Reema Alf Khair, a corporate social responsibility initiative, whose work included an active and vocal community of creative talent in Saudi Arabia and promoted their work internationally.
 Alf Khair also developed a retail academy, which provided training for Saudi women joining the workforce.
 Her work in this realm also included her role as an Advisory Board Member of the Saudi National Creative Initiative.
+In 2015, Princess Reema founded Alf Khair, a social enterprise seeking to empower professional growth and capital for Saudi women with a curriculum enabling economic self-sufficiency.